 Although subordination provided by the Reference Tranches is intended to reduce the risk of exposure of Credit Events and Modification Events for more senior Classes of Notes, the amount of such subordination will be limited and may decline under certain circumstances described in this Prospectus.
-Further, Class 1B-2H Reference Tranche is subordinate to all the other Reference Tranches and therefore does not benefit from any credit enhancement except the Overcollateralization Amount, if any.
+Further, Class 1B-2H Reference Tranche is subordinate to all the other Reference Tranches and therefore does not benefit from any credit enhancement (other than any Overcollateralization Amount).

-Regardless of any subordination provided pursuant to the hypothetical structure, if we were to experience significant financial difficulties, or if FHFA were to place us in receivership and our obligation was repudiated as described above in "Governance and Regulation - Risks Relating to Fannie Mae," the Holders of Notes may suffer losses as a result of the various contingencies described in this "Risk Factors" section and elsewhere in this Prospectus.
+Regardless of any subordination provided pursuant to the hypothetical structure, if we were to experience significant financial difficulties, or if FHFA were to place us in receivership and our obligation was repudiated as described above in "- Governance and Regulation - Risks Relating to Fannie Mae," the Holders of Notes may suffer losses as a result of the various contingencies described in this "Risk Factors" section and elsewhere in this Prospectus.
 The Notes, including interest thereon, are not guaranteed by the United States and do not constitute debts or obligations of the United States or any agency or instrumentality of the United States.

-Subordination of Corresponding Classes of Reference Tranches Increases Risk of Loss on the Notes second, to the Class 1B-1 and Class 1B-1H Reference Tranches, pari passu based on their Class Notional Amounts after allocation of the Senior Reduction Amount and Subordinate Reduction Amount, third, to the Class 1M-2C and Class 1M-CH Reference Tranches, pari passu based on their Class Notional Amounts after allocation of the Senior Reduction Amount and Subordinate Reduction Amount, fourth, to the Class 1M-2B and Class 1M-BH Reference Tranches, pari passu based on their Class Notional Amounts after allocation of the Senior Reduction Amount and Subordinate Reduction Amount, fifth, to the Class 1M-2A and Class 1M-AH Reference Tranches, pari passu based on their Class Notional Amounts after allocation of the Senior Reduction Amount and Subordinate Reduction Amount, sixth, to the Class 1M-1 and Class 1M-1H Reference Tranches, pari passu based on their Class Notional Amounts after allocation of the Senior Reduction Amount and Subordinate Reduction Amount, and seventh, to the Class 1A-H Reference Tranche (up to the amount of any remaining unallocated Tranche Write-down Amounts less the amount attributable to clause (d) of the definition of "Principal Loss Amount"), in each case until the Class Notional Amount of each such Class is reduced to zero.
-Any Tranche Write-down Amounts allocated to the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C or Class 1B-1 Reference Tranche will result in a corresponding decrease in the Class Principal Balance of the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C or Class 1B-1 Notes, as applicable (without regard to any exchanges of Exchangeable Notes for RCR Notes for such Payment Date).
-If any RCR Notes are held by Holders, any Tranche Write-down Amount that is allocable to the related Exchangeable Notes will be allocated to decrease the Class Principal Balance or Class Notional Amount, as applicable, of the RCR Notes.
-Any such allocations will result, in turn, in investment losses to the Noteholders.
-Similarly, Modification Loss Amounts may be allocated to the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C or Class 1B-1 Reference Tranche as described under "Description of the Notes-Hypothetical
+Subordination of Corresponding Classes of Reference Tranches Increases Risk of Loss on the Notes second, to the Class 1B-1 and Class 1B-1H Reference Tranches, pari passu based on their Class Notional Amounts after allocation of the Senior Reduction Amount and Subordinate Reduction Amount, third, to the Class 1M-2C and Class 1M-CH Reference Tranches, pari passu based on their Class Notional Amounts after allocation of the Senior Reduction Amount and Subordinate Reduction Amount, fourth, to the Class 1M-2B and Class 1M-BH Reference Tranches, pari passu based on their Class Notional Amounts after allocation of the Senior Reduction Amount and Subordinate Reduction Amount, fifth, to the Class 1M-2A and Class 1M-AH Reference Tranches, pari passu based on their Class Notional Amounts after allocation of the Senior Reduction Amount and Subordinate Reduction Amount.